conda-incubator/conda-store/docs/installation.md

 docker-compose up --build
 ```

 Then visit via your web browser [https://conda-store.localhost/conda-store](https://conda-store.localhost/conda-store).
-By default, you can log in with any username and use the password `test`, since [we are using](https://github.com/Quansight/conda-store/blob/a679e5c4d2f2fe7d992fd93c5d90c34b38c513ef/tests/assets/jupyterhub_config.py#L4) the [DummyAuthenticator](https://github.com/jupyterhub/jupyterhub/blob/4e7936056744cdad31d608388a349207196efa56/jupyterhub/auth.py#L1122)
+By default, you can log in with any username and use the password `password`, since [we are using](https://github.com/Quansight/conda-store/blob/a679e5c4d2f2fe7d992fd93c5d90c34b38c513ef/tests/assets/jupyterhub_config.py#L4) the [DummyAuthenticator](https://github.com/jupyterhub/jupyterhub/blob/4e7936056744cdad31d608388a349207196efa56/jupyterhub/auth.py#L1122)

 ## Local Automated systemd Install